Romantic & Western Suspense Novels

-The Foundation - The Fourth Victim
+The Foundation - Liability Wife

 A single mother struggling to take responsibility for the direction of her own life, Susan is now forced into a journey to survive.
 Her companion is the man who blames her for his brothers’ death.
 Mitch reminds her of that first love, stirring up old emotions, along with some new ones, more intense than she’s ever felt.